tomascornelles/tomascornelles.github.io/_views/en/blog/2023/introduction-to-vanilla-web-components/index.md

 This approach to development without external dependencies underscores the versatility and intrinsic power of JavaScript as a language that allows the creation of **independent and highly efficient web components**.
 By doing so, flexibility and portability are fostered, facilitating seamless integration into a variety of projects without the challenges associated with potential dependency conflicts.

-In this journey, we will immerse ourselves in the four essential pillars: **Custom Elements, Shadow DOM, HTML Templates, and HTML Imports**.
+In this journey, we will immerse ourselves in the four essential pillars: **Custom Elements, Shadow DOM and HTML Templates**.
 These standards, when skillfully combined and applied, pave the way for the creation of standalone and encapsulated web components, offering a broad spectrum of possibilities in terms of design and functionality.

 ## What are Web Components?

-Web Components consist of four core standards: Custom Elements, Shadow DOM, HTML Templates, and HTML Imports.
+Web Components consist of four core standards: Custom Elements, Shadow DOM and HTML Templates.
 These standards work together to facilitate the creation of standalone and encapsulated web components.

 - **Custom Elements:** Enable the creation of new HTML elements with specific behaviors.
 - **Shadow DOM:** Provides encapsulation akin to shadowing, allowing a component to have its own DOM tree isolated from the main DOM.
 - **HTML Templates:** Enable the definition of HTML fragments that can be cloned and used dynamically.
-- **HTML Imports:** While deprecated, they allowed for easy importing and reusing of HTML components.

 ### Custom Elements